2014

 Alexandra Rose Care Home

-Concerns summary The care home lacks a critical protocol to ensure a doctor examines residents who experience multiple falls within a 24-hour period, indicating a gap in immediate medical assessment for recurrent fallers.
+Concerns summary (AI summary) The care home lacks a critical protocol to ensure a doctor examines residents who experience multiple falls within a 24-hour period, indicating a gap in immediate medical assessment for recurrent fallers.

 All Responded